Niloy333/Wearanize_plus/README.md

 ## Access Instructions

 **Some recent changes in institutional policies have delayed the release of the dataset.
 Please be assured that we are actively working to publish it as soon as possible, while adhering to proper regulations and ensuring public access.
 We are amazed by the number of responses and requests we have received.
 As soon as things are settled on our end, we will outline the procedure for accessing the dataset on this page.
-In the meantime, we kindly request your patience.**
+In the meantime, we request your patience.**

 ~~To access the data, please open an [ORCID account](https://orcid.org/) and follow [these instructions](https://data.ru.nl/doc/help/helppages/visitor-manual/vm-request-access.html?14=).
 Please see the [FAQ section](https://data.ru.nl/doc/help/helppages/faq.html?20=) to solve common issues.
 The published dataset version is titled *Wearanize+_v1.0.zip*, and the synchronized version is titled *Wearanize+_PlugNPlay_v1.0.zip*.
 If you still have trouble accessing the dataset (or have questions), please contact Niloy Sikder at niloy.sikder@donders.ru.nl, mentioning your ORCID ID.~~